Javascript Menu by Deluxe-Menu.com

 Three effective program models explore the ethics, challenges, and success of the Harm Reduction approach for dual diagnosis individuals who inject drugs and engage in unprotected sex.

-Link to Course 4J 'Anger Management for Substance Abuse and Mental Health Clients: A Cognitive Behavioral Therapy Manual' - Published by SAMHSA.
+Course 4J 'Anger Management for Substance Abuse and Mental Health Clients: A Cognitive Behavioral Therapy Manual' - Published by SAMHSA.

 This popular course is appropriate for Mental Health and Addiction counseling providers, including any professional or case manager who works with Anger Management issues or Domestic Violence in the home or on the job.